a11yproject/a11yproject.com/TECHNOLOGY.md

 ### YAML

-We previously used to use YAML for storing data, but now prefer JSON.
+We previously used YAML for storing data, but now preferring JSON.
 The exception to this is for Eleventy and Markdown frontmatter.